d12frosted/elpa-mirror/gnu/lin-readme.txt

   background attribute.
 The Lin faces with the `-override-fg' suffix set a foreground value which replaces that of the underlying text.
   Whereas the others only specify a background attribute.

+  The user option `lin-remap-current-line-number' controls whether to apply the Lin style also to the currently highlighted line number.
+  Line numbers come from the built-in `display-line-numbers-mode'.

 3 Installation